Selling supplemental information: Analysis

 Consider two states, good and bad, i.e., $\Omega=\{G,B\}$, and two actions $A=\{g,b\}$.
 Without loss of generality, normalize $u_{12}=u_{21}=0$, $u_{22}=1$, and $u_{11}=x>0$.
 The payoffs are given by the following matrix

-Consider two types of decision makers: \begin{itemize} \item [1.] \emph{Uninformed (U)}.
-Only knows the prior $\mu_0 \in \Delta \Omega$. \item [2.] \emph{Partially informed (I)}.
-This type owns some signal $\pi$. \end{itemize} Assume the following \begin{itemize} \item [1.] $b$ is the default action, i.e., $\mu(B)\ge \mu(G)\,x$. \item [2.] $\pi=\{s_1,s_2\}$ where $s_1$ induces action $g$, $s_2$ induces action $b$ \item [3.] $U(\pi)>\mu(B)\cdot 1$. \end{itemize} Let $\hat{\pi}=\{\hat{s}_1,\hat{s}_2\}$ denote the minimal complementary signal to $\pi$.
-Assume that $\hat{\pi}$ is such that $\hat{s}_2$ is realized whenever the message sent by $\pi$ induces a suboptimal action, and $\hat{s}_1$ is realized whenever the message sent by $\pi$ induces the optimal action.
-Interpret $\hat{s}_1$ as ``keep the action induced by $\pi$'' and $\hat{s}_2$ as ``switch the action.''
-The signals are illustrated in Figure~\ref{example}.
+Take any two types $\pi,\pi' \in \Pi$ and let $s_1$ be the union of all messages of $\pi$ that induce action $g$, and $s_2$ the union of all messages of $\pi$ that induce action $b$.
+Also let $\pi^c = \{\hat{s}_1,\hat{s}_2\}$ be the minimal complementary signal of $\pi$, as shown in Figure~\ref{example}.
+That is, $\pi^c$ sends message $\hat{s}_2$ whenever the message sent by $\pi$ induces a suboptimal action, and $\hat{s}_1$ whenever the message sent by $\pi$ induces the optimal action.
+We can think of the signal $\pi^c$ as an action recommendation whose messages have the following interpretation: $\hat{s}_1$ as ``keep the action induced by $\pi$'' and $\hat{s}_2$ as ``switch the action.''
+The net benefit of adding $\pi^c$ to $\pi$ is given by